rahnarsson/l1-cp/README.md

 > As outlined in the above example, the [imageset-config.yml](./imageset-config.yml) used in week46-2024 it was refering the `release-2.11` default channel for the `advanced-cluster-management`, in order to adhere to the latest changes, use the [imageset-config-w47.yml](./imageset-config-w47.yml).

 ### Step 2.
-Mirroring the OCI content to a Centralized Customer Registry
+Mirroring the OCI content to a AirGapped Registry
 ```bash
 # DOCKER_CONFIG=${HOME}/.docker/config.json;  \
     ./oc-mirror --from=./mnt/d/l1-cp/ docker://registry.example:5000